Frame - Hubbuhubbuh Tandem - Presale Now Live

 BRAZE-ONS: Ample for assorted racks, four water bottles, and even a kickstand plate.
 Tandems are sort of tricky to put a rear rack on.
 The chainstays are spread to 145mm, and racks made for 130-135mm.
 You need a tandem-specific or disc-brake specific rear rack.
 We don't have them—sorry, but that would be the straw that broke our back—but Blackburn, Topeak, Tubus, and others make them.

 It's neutral, not quirky, easy to control in all conditions.
-It's pleasantly light=steering and easy to maneuver even for a week captain.
-The stoker will be happy with the long chainstays, which put the rear axle further back, so a bump's enerfy isn't directed straight up at the ol' crotch.
+It's pleasantly light-steering and easy to maneuver even for a weak captain.
+The stoker will be happy with the long chainstays, which put the rear axle further back, so a bump's energy isn't directed straight up at the ol' crotch.
 Stoker and captain alike will like the roominess and comfort.

 SO I GET A FRAME AND FORK AND THEN WHAT?

-Have your local dealer assemble it, and offer them $270 to do it—it's worth it to you, and they'll think it's worth it to them.
+Have your local dealer assemble it, and expect to pay $350+.
 Buy some parts there, while you're at it.
 We have all of the parts you need, but it's only good form to buy some stuff--accessories and SOME parts—from your in-town dealer.
 But make sure they've assembled tandems before.
 We don't want them calling us and asking questions they shouldn't have to ask--or what's worse, accusing us of spec'ing a bike with incompatible parts.

 WHY SUCH SMALL RINGS ON A TANDEM?

-And remember. the HHH is a fun-and-traveling tandem.
+And remember, the HHH is a fun-and-traveling tandem.
 It's not the bike you take to beat the fast guys on their singles.
-It's a family terrific bike.
-Even the large size fits a typical 5-foot stoker.
-By the time your child or grandchild is ten--hope aboard, let's go get some ice cream!
+It's a terrific family bike.
+Even the large size fits a typical 9-year old.
+We've ridden a small with a 75-year old lady stoker with short legs for her height; and with 5-ft 11 riders with a pbh of 88.
+By the time your child or grandchild is 8 or 9--hop aboard, let's go snag some ice cream!
+Note that all stoker cranks have 170mm arms.

 CALL OR EMAIL TO ORDER OR FOR MORE INFORMATION.